 If you’ve got a social pup who just wants more paws in his life, head to Tanner Park.
 The popular park’s easy, meandering, dirt-packed trails are accessible any time of year, and there’s a great natural stream.
-You can take Fido off leash once you pass the sign that marks the entrance to Parley’s Nature Area, and take advantage of the dog wash and dog clean-up stations before you head out.
+You can take Fido off leash once you pass the sign that marks the entrance to Parley’s Nature Area.
+Take advantage of the dog wash and dog cleanup stations before you head out.
 Again, it’s a popular park and it gets crowded on the weekends, so if your mutt is a lone ranger, maybe try a different stomping ground.

 3160 Round Valley Way, Park City